sdaps/website/pages/Documentation/Tutorial.rst

 You can repeat this step if you have multiple scans.

-|/!/| Do **not** remove or modify the copied TIFF files.
+.. attention:: Do **not** remove or modify the copied TIFF files.
 SDAPS stores information that references these files (ie. it creates a record for each page).
 If you accidentally added a file, you can recreate the project and start from scratch.

 Running the optical mark recognition
 ------------------------------------